Coronavirus Relief for Low-Income Families: Ways to Find Support

 1. Provide food

-Many low-income families with children rely on free or low-cost meals at school to feed their children.
+Many low-income families with children rely on or low-cost meals at school to feed their children.
 Food Secure Canada estimates that almost 2.5 million Canadians live without secure access to food., and this is a number provided before the current crisis.
 With schools closed and parents out of work, the meals and food children and families would be getting from food banks or schools is no longer getting to them.
 And with little or no money coming in, buying food to keep families healthy becomes almost impossible.

 To do your part to provide food during this time, here are a few things you can do: